moleculerjs/site/source/0.12/docs/service-registry.md

 ```

 ## Latency-based strategy
-This strategy selects a node which has the lowest latency.
-Due to the node list can be very long, it gets samples and selects the node with the lowest latency from only samples instead of the whole node list.
+This strategy selects a node which has the lowest latency, measured by periodic `PING`.
+Notice that the strategy only ping one of nodes from a single host.
+Due to the node list can be very long, it gets samples and selects the host with the lowest latency from only samples instead of the whole node list.

 **Usage**
 ```js